kellyjonbrazil/jc/README.md

 Release notes can be found [here](https://blog.kellybrazil.com/category/jc-news/).

+Why would anyone do this?!
 For more information on the motivations for this project, please see my [blog post](https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/).

 ## Installation
 There are several ways to get `jc`.
 You can install via `pip`, `brew`, DEB or RPM packages, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.